vkalinichev/postcss-rtl/README.md

 [npm-dwnlds-img]: https://img.shields.io/npm/dt/postcss-rtl.svg

-[PostCSS]-plugin for RTL-optimizations.
+[PostCSS]-plugin for RTL-adaptivity

-Generating RTL rules with flipped properties.
+Generates RTL rules with flipped properties.
-Lets you to use one file for both directions.
+Use one file for both directions!

-**Example:**
+##Example:

 This:
 ```css